TobiasPolak/Results-from-expanded-access-programs-a-review-of-academic-literature/README.md

 3. PM_DATA Animation:
    ![PM_DATA Animation](/Animations/3_PM_DATA.gif)
    Depicts the extraction of all relevant information from the papers to populate a proprietary database.

+## Author Contributions
+TBP conceived the idea for this review.
+TBP, DGJC, SSA, JS, and NK collected and labelled the data.
+TBP and JvR performed the statistical analysis.
+TBP drafted the manuscript.
+DGJC, JvR, and CAU-dG critically revised the manuscript.
+All authors approved the final version of the manuscript.

+## Statements and Declarations
+CAU-dG has received unrestricted grants from Boehringer Ingelheim, Astellas, Celgene, Sanofi, Janssen-Cilag, Bayer, Amgen, Genzyme, Merck, Glycostem Therapeutics, Astra Zeneca, Roche, and Merck.
+TBP works part-time for expanded access service provider myTomorrows, in which he holds stock and stock options (< 0.01%).
+He is contractually free to publish, and the service provider is not involved in any of his past or ongoing research, nor in this manuscript.
+DGJC received payments for lectures for Takeda, and conference visit support from Servier, all outside the submitted work.
+JS, SSA, NK, and JVR do not report any conflicts of interest.

+## Funding
+CAU-dG, JvR, and TBP work on a Dutch government grant from HealthHolland.
+For this grant, they research legal, ethical, policy, and statistical issues of evidence generation in expanded access programs (EMCLSH20012).
+HealthHolland is a funding vehicle for the Dutch Ministry of Economic Affairs and Climate Policy that addresses the Dutch Life Sciences & Health sector.

+## Acknowledgements
+We would like to express our gratitude to Rebeca Domínguez for helping with the animations.